SkoolNotes/Taproot/2020HIST201/KBhHIST201WWIEssayOutlineJack.md

 *Subversive deals with opposition will cause systemic collapse*

+- AF the creation of the independent Albanian kingdom meant to keep peace further inflamed tensions
 - AH Submarine attacks did basically nothing except letting Amercians be angry + end war
 - AG attempts to coax Mexico for security + to end the stalemate foreshadowed the involvement of the US in the war